-Policy Summary Likely Significant Effects (Action following Appropriate Final Birklands & Bilhaugh Sherwood ppSPA Assessment conclusion Development proposals affecting listed buildings, scheduled monuments or registered parks and gardens will be permitted where they conserve the heritage asset(s) and their settings.
+Policy Summary Likely Significant Effects (LSE) and categorisation Action following Appropriate Final Birklands & Bilhaugh SAC Sherwood ppSPA Assessment conclusion contribution to the character, distinctiveness and appearance of the conservation area and its setting and preserve or enhance its significance, including settlement pattern, important buildings, important spaces, landscapes, walls, trees and significant views within, into and out of the conservation area.
+Development proposals affecting listed buildings, scheduled monuments or registered parks and gardens will be permitted where they conserve the heritage asset(s) and their settings.
 Development affecting non-designated heritage assets will be considered according to the significance of the asset; development involving loss will be resisted unless public benefits have been satisfactorily demonstrated that would outweigh the loss.
 Where development is likely to affect non-designated archaeological sites the developer should provide evidence of the potential development impacts.
 Appropriate measures should be undertaken to protect archaeological sites.
 Policy HE2 Pleasley Vale Area Regeneration The council will support development proposals for the Pleasley Vale area which preserve and / or enhance the special appearance and character of the area, and provide a long term future for the existing buildings, preferably featuring employment, commercial, and tourism uses.
 Provided: a) access, highways and public transport improvements; b) the environmental impact of any proposals on the nature conservation site and the wider area in particular the Pleasley Vale Railway SSSI; c) listed Buildings, conservation area and archaeological issues; and d) flooding alongside the watercourse.
 Policy IM1 Monitoring and review of the Local Plan The council will monitor the delivery and effectiveness of policies of this Local Plan against specific performance indicators and targets set out in the Local Plan monitoring framework.
 The Council will commence a review of the Local Plan no later than 5 years from the date of adoption.
-The Council will also consider a partial review of the Local Plan, or other actions considered necessary in the following circumstances: a) the number of homes built falls below 65% of the annual requirement on a three year rolling average; b) the supply of deliverable housing sites is below 3 years for 3 years in a row; c) significant new evidence becomes available; or d) significant implementation delays or issues are identified as part of the Authority Monitoring Report.
-No LSE.
+The Council will also consider a partial review of the Local Plan, or other actions considered necessary in the following circumstances: a) the number of homes built falls below 65% of the annual requirement on a three year A1 No LSE.
 There is no mechanism for this policy to affect European sites.
-As for the SAC.
-None No LSE on either the SAC or ppSPA.
+A1 As for the SAC.
+None No LSE on either the SAC or ppSPA. rolling average; b) the supply of deliverable housing sites is below 3 years for 3 years in a row; c) significant new evidence becomes available; or d) significant implementation delays or issues are identified as part of the Authority Monitoring Report.